KuroHere/CurseClient-Forge/README.md

 ### Reason 💁‍♂️
 >Personal project made by Kuro_Here, for learning purposes.

 ### Stories 💅

->At first, I had the intention to sell it (but who would buy this paste).
-Upon reflection, I realized I'm no different from someone who grabs source code from various places (though I cook it well :^)).
+>At first, I had the intention to sell it, but who would buy this paste(though I cook it well :^)).
-Currently, I'm quite bored and looking for something new to do, like developing a Curse for Fabric?
+Currently, I'm quite bored and lazy to fixing bugs adding stuff all alone that why I'm looking for something new to do, like developing a Curse for Fabric?

 ### Big thanks to 🙏
 <div align="center">